mcook42/Virtual-World-for-Reddit/Documents/Use Case 2.md

  * [removed]: When the comment is removed, the stick figure will not have a name tag and will have a paper bag over their head.

  * Flair: The stick figure wears a tee shirt with the flair on the front.

+ * Add comment: Interacting with a stick figure brings up an option to comment on that stick figure's post/comment.
+Submitting a new comment causes a new stick figure representing that comment to be created.

 ####User Profile Implemenation: